dv-extrarius/dv-datapacks/README.md

 # RandomGen
 A long-for-minecraft period random number generator.
 The period should be about 2^34, but the generator reseeds every 60 seconds or every 1200 manual updates.
-The output is stored in scoreboard objective "rndgenOutput" under the name "random" (ex, "scoreboard players get random rndgenOutput").
-If you need more than one number, you can store off the first one, then run the function randomgen:update, which will step the generator and place a new value in "random rndgenVariable".
+To use, set the score variable "random_limit rndgenInput" to one more than the maximum you want to generate, then call the function "randgen:generate".
+The output will be stored in the score variable "random rndgenOutput".
+If you need more than one number, simply save off the first one and repeat the aforementioned process.

 Details: This generator is a combination of 6 32-bit linear congruential generators, used in pairs.
 Only the top 16 bits of each generator are used.
 The second pair of generators is only updated every other tick, and the third pair of generators is only updated every 4th tick.
 The first generator in each pair contributes its 16 bit output to the high bits of the output, and the second generator in each pair contributes its 16 bit output to the low bits of the output.